Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Who Can Submit a DSAR?

-• The parent making a request on the child's behalf
+• The parent making a request on the child's behalf;

-• Legal advisor making the request on the client's behalf
+• Legal advisor making the request on the client's behalf;

-• Family member or friend
+• Family member or friend; or

-• An individual appointed to act as a guardian
+• An individual appointed to act as a guardian.

-How to Prepare for DSARs
+How to Prepare for DSARs under CPRA

 • Responding to a Data Subject Request